Why You Should Never Use Google Translate for Websites

-Using Google Translate.
+Are you using Google Translate?
 Google Translate is a free automatic translator and currently supports translation for around 57 languages.
-Now and then I get asked to install a Google translate plugin and come across websites where languages were translated using Google Translate and pasted into the pages.
+I’m often asked to install a Google translate plugin.
+Do you come across websites where languages are translated using Google Translate and pasted into the pages?
+Do you sometimes wonder why reading them is so difficult?

 Why You Should Not Use Google Translate